• Next -> The first ending sequence.

 Maybe Miki’s turning movement portrays his change of mind as he is manipulated into taking action.
 He turns counterclockwise.

 We jump ahead to the final showdown.
 The opener does not give away future events, but points in their direction.
 Anthy does fall away as the arena collapses in episode 39.
 Dios does wake up (though it happens before the arena falls).
 Utena brandishing her sword corresponds to her saying “I will become a prince!” and causing the castle to fall in episode 38.
-Strangely, the fingernail length symbolism is not carried through; her nails are long.
-Utena and Anthy both have long nails when together, so maybe it refers to that.
+The fingernail length symbolism is not carried through; her nails are long.
+Utena and Anthy both have long nails when together.
+Toward the end of the final showdown, Utena’s nails are consistently long even as she acts as a prince, so it is consistent.

 The horses are blue for naive illusion and appear again in the next segment.
 The blue sky is prominent; the sky too is blue for illusion.